vishvAsa/notes/arthaH/skills/research/meta_articles/practicing_western_science.md

 Practising Western Science outside the West: Personal Observations on the Indian Scene
 Arnab Rai Choudhuri
 Social Studies of Science, Vol. 15, No. 3.
 (Aug., 1985)
-Social Studies of Scienceis currently published by Sage Publications, Ltd..
 DISCUSSION PAPER

 ## ABSTRACT